Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory

 Taking $a=\beta/2$, we have

 In Figure \ref{fig:ktt}, we compare the Krylov complexity in \eqref{3.15} with those for different chemical potentials as discussed in Figure \ref{fig:ktlist}.
 The blue dashed line in this figure represents the asymptotic behavior \eqref{3.15}.
-We find that as the chemical potential increases, the Krylov complexities will approach the complexity in \eqref{3.15}.
-And while the chemical potential is $\mu = 200$, the corresponding Krylov complexity is very close to \eqref{3.15}.
-This figure verifies our idea that {\it as the chemical potential increases, the Krylov complexity given by \eqref{2.1} will approach the Krylov complexity given by \eqref{2.4}}.
+We find that as the chemical potential increases, the Krylov complexities approach the result in \eqref{3.15}.
+When the chemical potential is $\mu = 200$, the corresponding curve is already very close to \eqref{3.15}.
+This figure supports the idea that, as $\mu$ increases, the Krylov complexity for \eqref{2.1} approaches that for the even spectrum \eqref{2.4}.